fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-map-using-angularjs.md

 6. Include the map definition file.

-7. Include the FusionCharts theme file to apply the style to the charts.
+7. Include the FusionCharts theme file to apply style to the charts.

 8. Add the map and the theme as a dependency to the core.